Electoral Backgrounder - polling place and other offences

 1. A person must not publish or distribute, or cause, permit or authorise to be printed, published or distributed any matter or thing during a referendum period that is likely to mislead or deceive an elector in relation to the casting of a vote in a referendum under the Referendum Act.

-2. The scope of what amounts to "publish" includes not just the print media, but also by radio, television, internet or telephone.
+2. The scope of what amounts to "publish" includes not just print media, but also by radio, television, internet or telephone.

 3. If a person is found guilty of this offence, a court may impose a penalty not exceeding 100 penalty units or a period of imprisonment not exceeding three years, or both.
 A body corporate found guilty of this offence may be subject to a penalty not exceeding 500 penalty units.